UBC-NLP/arastories/README.md

 ## Overview

-**AraStories** is a comprehensive benchmark and dataset designed to facilitate research in the areas of story understanding and commonsense reasoning in Arabic.
+**AraStories** is a comprehensive set of models and datasets designed to facilitate research in the area of story generation for MSA and Egyptian and Moroccan Arabic.
 The dataset includes a wide variety of stories and corresponding questions that challenge models to exhibit a deep understanding of narrative structures and commonsense knowledge in the Arabic language.

 ## Contents